mahuntington/python_sql/SQL/lessons/sql_1.md

 ## Connect to Postgres through CLI

-Since we used homebrew to install, use this command to start up the postgres enviornment (this is like running mongod when we were using MongoDB).
+If you used homebrew to install, use this command to start up the postgres enviornment.

 ```
 brew services start postgresql